khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 **Implementation Notes:**
 * The dismissal of the banner is achieved using the `UserCallout` model on the backend and the `PersistentUserCallout` JS file on the frontend.
 If both parameters are implemented correctly, the banner will adhere to the dismissal guidelines above.

-You may also introduce the option to temporarily dismiss the banner by including a secondary or tertiary button placed alongside to the primary action button, following the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.
+You may also introduce the option to temporarily dismiss the banner by including a secondary or tertiary button placed alongside the primary action button, following the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.

 Temporary dismissals should work as follows:
 * Banners dismissed temporarily will reappear after **7 days**.